bwuuu/PowerQuery_relative-path-setting/README.md

 # PowerQuery_relative-path-setting
 Method to set up relative path query in MS Excel PowerQuery

-find any cell and use below formula in Excel to return current the path =LEFT(CELL("filename",$A$1),FIND("[",CELL("filename",$A$1),1)-1)
+find any cell and use below formula in Excel to return current the path;
+=LEFT(CELL("filename",$A$1),FIND("[",CELL("filename",$A$1),1)-1)

 ![image](https://user-images.githubusercontent.com/117622597/231323028-c147bb83-dc07-42de-86d2-f936b4bc8947.png)